 We all face challenging times in our lives and getting the right support, at the right time is essential; it can be what stops a minor problem becoming a crisis.

 Children and families can access Early Help services through school.
-Miss Bhojani, the family liaison officer, can provide information and advice to support families.
+Mr Astley, the family liaison officer, can provide information and advice to support families.

 Some Early Help services include: